IBM/model-mgmt-on-watson-studio-local/README.md

 * The second script is used to score the set of extracted features on the deployed model and save the results with versioning.

-* The third script is simply a wrapper script that runs the above two scripts one after the other and used to automate the feature extarction and model scoring in one run.
+* The third script is simply a wrapper script that runs the above two scripts one after the other and used to automate the feature extraction and model scoring in one run.

 Using the Watson Machine Learning feature in Watson Studio, all three scripts are deployed as a service to automate feature extraction and scoring in production.